osenco/osen-wc-mpesa/README.txt

 WooCommerce Lipa na Mpesa API plugin to seamlessly connect your site with Lipa na Mpesa PayBill or Till Number.
 You can use this plugin to add Lipa na Mpesa as a payment gateway on your WooCommerce store.

 == Description ==
-WordPress Plugin that extends WordPress and WooCommerce functionality to integrate MPESA for making payments, remittances, checking account balance transaction status and reversals.
+WordPress Plugin that extends WordPress and WooCommerce functionality to integrate M-Pesa for making payments, remittances, checking account balance transaction status and reversals.
 You need to create the API credentials on Safaricom Daraja API site so that you can fully integrate the Lipa na Mpesa API.

- MPESA and the MPESA Logo are registered trademarks of Safaricom Ltd WordPress and the WordPress logo are registered trademarks of Automattic Inc.
+ M-Pesa and the M-Pesa Logo are registered trademarks of Safaricom Ltd WordPress and the WordPress logo are registered trademarks of Automattic Inc.
  WooCommerce and the WooCommerce logo are registered trademarks of Automattic Inc.